cekstedt/FreeCodeCamp-CatPhotoApp/README.md

 ### The challenge

-In this course, you'll learn the most common HTML tags by building your own cat photo app.
+"In this course, you'll learn the most common HTML tags by building your own cat photo app."

 ### Screenshot